 Farmer Mac's charter provides that five of Farmer Mac's directors are elected by the Class A Holders and that five directors are elected by the Class B Holders.
 At the Meeting, ten directors will be elected for one-year terms.
-All of the Class A nominees and four of the five Class B nominees currently are members of the Board.
-Class B Nominee Roy H. Tiarks is the only nominee who does not currently serve on Farmer Mac's Board.
-The directors elected by the Class A Holders and the Class B Holders at the Meeting will hold office until Farmer Mac's 2022 Annual Meeting of Stockholders, or until their respective successors have been duly elected and qualified.
+All five of the Class A nominees and all five of the Class B nominees currently are members of the Board who are standing for re-election.
+The directors elected by the Class A Holders and the Class B Holders at the Meeting will hold office until Farmer Mac's 2023 Annual Meeting of Stockholders, or until their respective successors have been duly elected and qualified.

 The charter also provides that the President of the United States appoints five members to the Board with the advice and consent of the United States Senate ("Appointed Members").
 The Appointed Members serve at the pleasure of the President of the United States, who also designates one of the Appointed Members as the Board Chair.
-After the election at the Meeting, the Board will consist of the five Appointed Members named under "-Information about Nominees for Directors-Directors Appointed by the President of the United States" below (or such other Appointed Members who may be appointed by the President and confirmed by the Senate between March 15, 2021 and May 13, 2021) and the ten members who are elected by the holders of Farmer Mac's Voting Common Stock.
+After the election at the Meeting, the Board will consist of the five Appointed Members named under "-Information about Nominees for Directors-Directors Appointed by the President of the United States" below (or such other Appointed Members who may be appointed by the President and confirmed by the Senate between March 29, 2022 and May 19, 2022) and the ten members who are elected by the holders of Farmer Mac's Voting Common Stock.